Content marketing is all the rage nowadays.

 Most important: You can’t be overly salesy when it comes to marketing on Instagram.

-If you do that, you’re chances of creating any kind of engagement on the platform will likely be low.
+If you do that, your chances of creating any kind of engagement on the platform will likely be low.

 Being an image-centric platform, it makes sense that you might want to use Instagram to showcase pictures of your product.